Derick1530/personal-website/content/what-is-a-problem-4-months-later.md

 > “A problem is the desire for an entity to be in a specific new state and not a current one.” <br>- Shadow Smith

-A problem is _solved_ when the entity can successfully transition from its current state to the desired new one, and _unsolved_ if the entity can not.
+A problem is _solved_ when the entity can successfully transition from its current state to the desired new one, and _unsolved_ if it can not.